ahmedtahalhosari/finlex-test/simple-webapp/Readme.md

 3) Dockerfile        -> Dockerfile is the main file used to build the image

+## Web application description :

+Mainly the web application hosting two pages depending on the path :

+1) / , the applicationn will repond with *Hello, World!*.

+2) /version , the application will respond with *this the mainn version page :D*.

+Please notice that the applicationn is running on port 80 , if you would like to change that you have to go the the CMD line in the Dockerfile and change the port.

 ## Steps to build the image and push on dockerhub:

 1) Move to the directory where the Dockerfile exist then run the following command :